riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

+#ARE DEFAULTS FOR PARAMS NECESSARY AS CHECKS WILL FAIL, SO MAYBE REMOVE THEM AND UPDATE EXPLANATION?

-The logic around the sort parameters is starting to get a little bit involved so we've refactored that out into a separate method, `buildSortParams`.
-The method itself is fairly simple however, we're just checking the value of the `sortDirection` that has been passed in.
-If the value is `null` we default to ascending, if the value is set we sort based on the value passed in.
+The logic around the sort parameters is starting to get a little bit involved so we've refactored it to a separate function, `buildSortParams`.
+The method itself is fairly simple, we're just checking the value of the `sortDirection` that has been passed in.
+If the value is `null` we default to ascending.
+If the value is present we sort based on the value, converting `desc` to `-1`, otherwise defaulting to `1`.

-In the main publication code we've added a check for our new input parameters, and updated the `sort:...` line within the `find` to call out to our `buildSortParams` function.
+In the main publication code we've added a check for the `sortDirection`, verifying that it is a `String` and set to either `asc` or `desc`.

+The `sort:...` within the `find` call now takes advantage of the refactored out  `buildSortParams` function.

 With the above in place we can now affect the sort order of our records by manually entering a sort direction into the URL of our application.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/sort-done.png" class="img-responsive" />

-Of course, the sort field is still always going to be the last name field, since we haven't yet hooked up the sort field functionality... let's do that next.
+Of course, the sort field is still going to be the last name, since we haven't hooked up the sort field functionality... let's do that next.

 ####Implementing the sort field
 The sort field implementation is going to be very similar to what we did for the sort direction.
-First off let's update our subscription to make use of the sort field parameter.
+First off let's update our subscription to make use of the sort field URL parameter.

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}